tarantool/doc/doc/book/box/atomic.rst

    conn.space.test:select{2}
    conn.space.test:select{3}

-causes blocking (in memtx), if it is inside a function or Lua program being executed on the server instance, but causes yielding (in both memtx and vinyl) if it is done as a series of transmissions from a client, including a client which operates via telnet, via one of the connectors, or via the :ref:`MySQL and PostgreSQL rocks <dbms_modules>`, or via the interactive mode when :ref:`using Tarantool as a client <admin-using_tarantool_as_a_client>`.
+causes yields three times sequentially when sending requests to the network and awaiting the results.
+On the server side, the same requests are executed in common order possibly mixing with other requests from the network and local fibers.
+Something similar happens when using clients that operate via telnet, via one of the connectors, or via the :ref:`MySQL and PostgreSQL rocks <dbms_modules>`, or via the interactive mode when :ref:`using Tarantool as a client <admin-using_tarantool_as_a_client>`.

-приводит к последовательно трехкратной передаче управления в момент отсылки запроса в сеть и ожидания результата. На сервере же эти запросы будут выполнены в общем порядке, возможно, перемешиваясь с другим запросами по сети и из локальных файберов.
-Примерно то же самое происходит при использовании клиентов, работающих по telnet, по одному из коннекторов или модулей MySQL и PostgreSQL или в интерактивном режиме при использовании Tarantool’а как клиента.

 After a fiber has yielded and then has regained control, it immediately issues :ref:`testcancel <fiber-testcancel>`.